vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

     solutions for all the labs in this unit.
     Download the linked zip file and extract the codebase in the `~/workspace` directory.
-    The extracted directory will contains a single text file as well as the (hidden) Git files.
+    The extracted `pal-tracker` directory will contains a single text file as well as the (hidden) Git files.
     You will be building up the code in this directory bit by bit, and we have provided reference implementations at each stage identified